 - Encourage people to get excited about upcoming events.
 For example, if your brand regularly hosts an industry conference, video can build enthusiasm for the upcoming dates.
 A similar method can be used if a member of your brand will speak at a particular conference or event, encourage people to come and check out the speaker by highlighting other speeches they have given.

 - Provide meaningful and practical non-brand content: A growing area of focus for video is content marketing.
 Generally this is any video content where you aren't necessarily talking about brand (directly) or any of the other areas mentioned above and instead concentrating on providing constructive material for your target audience, including how-tos, best practices, thought leadership, and industry trends or news.

-Here’s a good example of practical non-brand content in our own SEO space from noted SEO thought leader Eric Enge and his Stone Temple Consulting group.
-In this video–hosted on YouTube but shared across the Stone Temple website and social profiles as well–Eric and a colleague discuss the ways in which SEOs and digital marketers should be looking at data.
+Here's a good example of practical non-brand content in our own video SEO space from noted SEO thought leader Eric Enge and his Stone Temple Consulting group.
+In this video--hosted on YouTube but shared across the Stone Temple website and social profiles as well--Eric and a colleague discuss the ways in which SEOs and digital marketers should be looking at data.

-Three main ways to include video marketing on your website
+Three main ways to include video SEO on your website

 To properly employ video SEO, you need to first consider how you want to add the video to your site.
 You have 3 main options.

 - You can build the video into the structure of your website.
 Many sites will use this option if they want to use a background video, for example.

 - You can use YouTube to upload the video and then embed a copy into your website.
 This allows you to simultaneously promote your video on the enormous YouTube network, which can build brand reach and reputation while also bringing in more traffic to your site.